Meryl Swanson: Politics

 Swanson was elected to parliament at the 2016 federal election, winning the seat for the Labor Party following the retirement of incumbent Liberal MP Bob Baldwin.
 She was assisted by a favourable redistribution prior to the election.
 She retained the seat at the 2019 election despite a five-point swing against the ALP.

-After the 2019 election, Swanson endorsed Joel Fitzgibbon for the leadership of the ALP, although he eventually decided not to stand.
+After the 2019 election, Swanson stated that she would support Joel Fitzgibbon for the leadership of the ALP if he decided to stand.
 In August 2020 she was appointed Shadow Assistant Minister for Defence in Anthony Albanese's shadow ministry.

 Following the ALP's victory at the 2022 election, Swanson was appointed chair of the House Standing Committee on Agriculture.
 She oversaw what she described as "the most substantial inquiry into Australia's food systems in a decade", with its report delivered in December 2023 recommending the government develop a national food plan, appoint a minister for food and establish a food council.

+After the 2025 election, the Agriculture Committee was renamed the Primary Industries Committee and Swanson was retained as its Chair.